usegalaxy-eu/website/index-hicexplorer.md

 Use the following workflow for an existing mcool matrix with QC and normalization:

- - < href="https://hicexplorer.usegalaxy.eu/u/joachim-wolff/w/single-cell-hi-c">SVL dimension reduction</a>
+ - <a href="https://hicexplorer.usegalaxy.eu/u/joachim-wolff/w/single-cell-hi-c">SVL dimension reduction</a>

 ## Python API access